markhannon/zimi-integration/README.md

 This can be checked in the Zimi App check under: Settings -> Manage Network -> Cloud Connect

 ## Known issues
-- Zimi Controller IP address auto-discovery has some issues: (a) it does not work reliably if the HA is hosted in a docker container, (b) it has been shown to have some issues at HA restart.
+- Zimi Controller IP address auto-discovery has some issues: (a) it does not work if the HA is hosted in a docker container, (b) it has been shown to have some issues at HA restart.
 For best results enter the IP address of the controller when setting up the integration.
-- The connection between HA and the zimi controller times out if no updates are present.
-If a device is operated on from the HA dashboard after a timeout the connection is reset however the initial button press is 'lost' and must be re-initiated.
-- The initial creation of Entities within Home Assistant can be slow for meshes with a high ControlPoint count
 - Garage Door Controller does not accept 0 via the UI slider, can be closed via down action
 - Switch (Power Point) icons do not update status, this can be resolved by adding [state_color: true](https://community.home-assistant.io/t/switch-light-entity-icons-not-changing-color-on-state-change-on-off/174898) to the entity card
 - If unexpected behaviour is observed try power cycling the ZCC